 People don’t want to read.
 They want to know what’s important to them at a glance without the mental strain of reading a thoughtful essay.

-Okay, so you can’t expect people to read, but you need them to get the jist of what you want them to know.
-The best means to grab their attention is to take some cues from the ‘anthropological study’ handbook.
-Take a step back, and ask yourself who you’re talking to.
+So you can’t expect people to read but you need them to get the jist of what you want them to know.
+The best means to grab their attention is to take some cues from the ‘anthropological study’ handbook: take a step back, and ask yourself who you’re talking to.

 And don’t just take my word for it.
 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents of your dollar,” says David Ogilvy.
 And he’s David freakin’ Ogilvy.